 Hunger and under-nutrition can be eased by trade not only in goods but also in agricultural technologies, in particular newly bred varieties of staple crops.
 The introduction of high-yielding dwarf wheat and rice varieties during the Green Revolution that began in Asia in the 1960s is a previous case in point, whereby producers and consumers shared the benefits in terms of higher farm profits and lower consumer prices for cereals.

 A prospective case in point is the possibility of breeding crop varieties that are not only less-costly to grow but are 'nutriceuticals' in the sense they contain vitamin and mineral supplements.
 The most promising is so-called 'golden rice'.
 Consumers in many of poor countries suffer from chronic vitamin A deficiency that can lead to blindness, weakened immune systems, and increased morbidity and mortality for children and pregnant and lactating women.
 Golden rice has been genetically engineered to contain a higher level of beta-carotene in the endosperm of the grain and thereby provide a vitamin A supplement.
 By being cheaper and/or more nutritionally beneficial, it would improve the health of poor people and thereby also boost their labor productivity.
-Anderson, Jackson and Nielsen (2005) estimate that the latter economic benefit from this new technology could be as much as ten times greater than just the traditional benefits of lower production costs - not to mention that poor people would live longer and healthier lives.
-This new technology has yet to be adopted, however, because the European Union and some other countries will not import food from countries that may contain genetically modified organisms (GMOs) - even though there is no evidence that GM foods are a danger to human health (see, e.g., King 2003).
-The cost of that trade barrier to developing countries - which is not included in the above estimates- has been very considerable (Anderson and Jackson 2005).
+Anderson, Jackson and Nielsen (2005) estimate that the latter economic benefit from this new technology could be as much as ten times greater than just the traditional benefits of lower production costs - not issues which are laid out in CEPII (2003), and further work has been contracted to the University of Manchester whose progress can be traced at http://idpm.man.ac.uk/sia-trade/Consultation.htm.
+Ex post analyses are also being undertaken by NGOs.
+See, for example, Bermudez (2004) for WWF's sustainability impact assessment of trade policies during 2001-03.

+to mention that poor people would live longer and healthier lives.
+This new technology has yet to be adopted, however, because the European Union and some other countries will not import food from countries that may contain genetically modified organisms (GMOs) - even though there is no evidence that GM foods are a danger to human health (see, e.g., King 2003; EASAE 2013).
+The cost of that trade barrier to developing countries - which is not included in the above estimates - has been very considerable (Anderson 2010).